Do-Not-Circulate/GENNI/README.md

 ### Run experiment.py to produce elements in equivalence classes

-### To check if the elements converged to elements in the equivalence class, run stats_plotting.
+* To check if the elements converged to elements in the equivalence class, run stats_plotting.

-### Run the griding code to produce a set of elements in a subspace spanned by elements that were found.
+* Run the griding code to produce a set of elements in a subspace spanned by elements that were found.

-### Subset the set by elements wiht loss less than some epsilon and choose

-appropriate plotting mechanism.
+* Subset the set by elements wiht loss less than some epsilon and choose an appropriate plotting mechanism.

 ### Getting directories and run IDs

 After creating an experiment this will be dumped to **GENNI_HOME/experiment** where **GENNI_HOME** is set in the **genni.yml** file.
-An easy way to get the experiment directory and the run ids is to use the _tree_ command line argument as follows
+An easy way to get the experiment directory and the run ids is to use the _tree_ command line argument as follows:

 ```sh
 tree $GENNI_HOME/experiments -d -L 3